Kara A. Moore

 Assistant Project Scientist

 University of California, Davis

 One Shields Avenue, Davis, CA, 95616

-The leading principle of my work is to conduct rigorous research that contributes knowledge to conservation and/or restoration needs.
-I seek opportunities in which I can teach and mentor junior scientists and in which I can work directly with land managers and policy makers (see my work in the CA deserts).
-My research program explores a diverse array of specific questions about the constraints on the establishment and persistence of rare plant populations, the significance of suitable but seed-limited sites, and the evolutionary and ecological dynamics at species range boundaries.
+For a few examples, I am interested in constraints on the establishment and persistence of rare plant populations, the significance of suitable but seed-limited sites, the evolutionary and ecological dynamics at species range boundaries.
 Important themes in my research are the influences of dispersal (in time and space) and variation in environmental conditions on the establishment, size, and persistence of populations.
 The significance of these concepts applies across natural and managed landscapes and deeply impacts the conservation of species, communities, and ecosystems.
 Since conservation and management of diversity concurrent with global change require knowledge at the levels of populations, communities, and broad scale distributions, I have addressed questions on each of these levels in my work.
 Here are a few of my current projects:

 I am currently working in serpentine grasslands and oak woodlands at the University of California McLaughlin Natural Reserve and Knoxville Recreation Area in Lake and Napa Counties, California and on rare plants throughout the California and Nevada Deserts, including Ash Meadows National Wildlife Refuge.